henryjuho/uspopgen/README.md

 alignments of the reads mapped to the great tit chrLGE22 reference genome.
 The bam files are located in the */data/bam_files* folder.

-To run the samtool snp calling just type the following:
+To run the samtools snp calling just type the following:

     bash scripts/samtools_snp_calling.sh